-École NDA super powerful students contest and more!Back To News
+École NDA super powerful students contest and more!Back to stories

 École NDA’s environmental club is brewing with innovative ideas to find ways to reduce their dependence on buying products that are not available locally, such as plastic objects manufactured on the other side of the world.
 The project is about developing self-sufficiency using technology such as a 3D printer.
 Instead of having products made elsewhere, products can be labeled ‘made in Cheticamp’.
 The energy spent in transportation and resource extraction from the earth demonstrates the importance of this type of project.
 The students presented this project at a science fair competition.